23 Beekman Place: Ruppert LLC ownership

 In January 2003, videoconferencing executive Steven Campus bought the house for $6.3 million.
 According to New York City Department of Finance records, the deed was officially conveyed to an entity named Ruppert LLC.
 Campus began planning a renovation of the house to convert the penthouse unit into a usable space and preserving some of its design features.
 This work necessitated replacing rusted steel and remedying water damage, which involved going through Rupp's house.
 Architects Andrew Bernheimer and Jared Della Valle were commissioned to renovate the penthouse apartment.
 The renovation was completed in 2006.
 The renovations to the interior were controversial, with some critics speaking against the alterations.
 Conversely, some of the renovations were for practical purposes, such as the air-conditioning and the sprinkler system.
 Della Valle and Bernheimer received awards for their work on the apartment and, in a New York magazine article in 2006, referred to the apartment as a "laboratory for its designer".

 The renovations had also encountered problems over the continuing dispute with Rupp.
 Campus alleged that in 2003, Rupp had repeatedly refused to allow the workers to access the property, then scared the workers away with his dog, and finally extended the brick wall until it reached the roof of the penthouse.
 This prompted Campus to file a lawsuit in the New York Supreme Court in December 2004, alleging that the wall was not only attached to his property in an structurally unsafe manner, but also existed only to block Campus's view.
 Though the DOB fined Rupp, the wall persisted for several more years.
 The court ruled in favor of Rupp in April 2007, but Rupp died shortly afterward, just as Campus was appealing the decision.
 The Rupp estate placed number 21 for sale and filed plans in June 2008 to disassemble the wall adjoining number 23, which the DOB approved that October.
 The wall between number 21 and number 23 was subsequently disassembled in 2009.

 The LPC voted to designate the building at 23 Beekman Place as a city landmark on November 16, 2010.
 The LPC's decision to designate the house as a landmark was largely influenced by Rudolph's additions to the structure.
 The house was placed for sale at $27.5 million in 2012.
 At the time, all four units were occupied, but their leases were scheduled to expire the next year.
 The following year, the asking price was decreased to $22.5 million, even as a lease was signed for the penthouse unit.
 The three other units were occupied at that time.
 The building was again placed for sale in April 2017 for $19.5 million, and its penthouse became available for lease that August for $14,500 a month.
 The owner advertised the house for sale yet again in 2019 for $18.5 million.
+During the early 2020s, the penthouse was occupied by interior designers Christine and John Gachot, who renovated the space.
+The building had still not been sold as of 2023.